Canada launches three simulators to train Ukrainian Leopard 2 crews

 "In addition to the eight Leopard 2 tanks that we’ve delivered to Poland, Canada has deployed three Leopard gunnery simulators to help train Ukrainian tank crews on the operation and tactics of these tanks.
 Our support for Ukraine is comprehensive – and it will continue."

-In addition to the eight Leopard 2 tanks that we’ve delivered to Poland, Canada has deployed three Leopard gunnery simulators to help train Ukrainian tank crews on the operation and tactics of these tanks.
+In addition to the eight Leopard 2 tanks that we’ve delivered to Poland, Canada has deployed three Leopard gunnery simulators to help train Ukrainian tank crews on the operation and tactics of these tanks.— Anita Anand (@AnitaAnandMP) April 14, 2023

 Our support for Ukraine is comprehensive – and it will continue. pic.twitter.com/653xfpNISv